Device Discovery¶

 mdns-beacon listen --service _lamda._tcp.local.

-If your device supports mDNS (Mac has the best support, Windows and Linux may require additional configuration), you can directly enter the server name plus the port in your browser, such as ad12cf9d6d15385f.local:65000, to access the remote desktop.
-The string you see, such as ad12cf9d6d15385f, is the Android system’s android_id, which you can obtain through the following command.
+If your device supports mDNS (best supported on Mac; Windows and Linux may require additional setup), you can directly access the remote desktop by entering the server name with port in your browser, e.g., ad12cf9d6d15385f.local:65000.
+The string such as ad12cf9d6d15385f is the Android system’s android_id, which you can retrieve using the following command:

 adb shell settings get secure android_id

-Of course, you can also use the zeroconf tool library for programmatic device discovery, such as python-zeroconf.
-In addition to programmatic service discovery, it can also enumerate some Android device information (configuration required).
+Alternatively, you can programmatically perform device discovery using the zeroconf library, such as python-zeroconf.
+Besides enabling programmatic service discovery, it can also enumerate certain Android device information (requires configuration).

-We also support you using the properties.local configuration file to configure some aspects of service discovery.
-For example, you can change the service type or make each device use a fixed Server name.
+We also support configuring aspects of service discovery via the properties.local configuration file.
+For example, you can change the service type or assign fixed server names for each device.

 mdns.meta=true

 Set the mDNS service name for the current device.
-You can modify it to enhance FIRERPA’s stealth capability.
-The default is lamda.
+You can modify this to enhance FIRERPA’s stealthiness.
+Default is lamda.

 mdns.service=lamda